ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 ### Benefits
-- **Enhanced Connectivity:** By leveraging a single vRack across multiple locations, businesses can ensure seamless communication between servers, regardless of their physical location.
+- **Enhanced Connectivity:** By leveraging a vRack network together with public IP blocks routed in multiple locations, businesses can ensure seamless communication around the globe, regardless of backend server physical location.
 - **Move to cloud:** vRack technology can be a great enabler on early steps of "move-to-cloud" organizational strategy, unblocking some legacy applications that still require local network communication.

 ### Risks and Considerations
-- **No SLAAC Support:** One notable limitation in this setup is the inability to use Stateless Address Autoconfiguration (SLAAC) for IPv6 addresses when the network spans across multiple locations.
-This means that IP addresses (and routes) must be managed statically.
+- **No SLAAC support in multi-location setups:** When there is more than one location acting in routing public IP traffic (both IPv4 and IPv6) into the same vRack, Stateless Address Autoconfiguration (SLAAC) **should not be used**.
+As an example of such situation, let's consider existing hosts using IPv4 addresses.
+Such hosts are becoming reconfigured automatically by SLAAC with IPv6 gateway setup from other region.
+Together with IPv6 prioritization over IPv4 by some Operating Systems this situation can lead to suboptimal routing or even total loss of connectivity for such hosts.

 ## Known Limitations
 Understanding the constraints of using **Additional IPv6** within the **vRack** environment is crucial for effective network planning.
 Here are the key limitations to consider:
-- **vRack as the sole backend**: vRack network is the only backend for Additional IPv6 addresses.
+- **Additional IPv6 goes only with vRack**: Please note that Additional IPv6 addresses can only be configured with vRack-connected backends.
-- **SLAAC Limitations in Multi-Location Setups**: Stateless Address Autoconfiguration (SLAAC) is not supported for IPv6 across multiple vRack locations.
+- **SLAAC limitations in multi-location setups**: Stateless Address Autoconfiguration (SLAAC) is not supported when there is public IP traffic (both IPv6 and IPv4) routed into vRack in multiple region locations.
-- **First /64 subnet is bridged one**: The very first /64 part of your Additional IPv6 block is bridged by default within your vRack.
-You can use up to 128 IP addresses inside of it.
+- **Up to 128 hosts inside bridged subnet**: You can use up to 128 IP addresses directly on vRack.
+- **Up to 128 next-hop routes**: You can use up to 128 routes for routed subnets inside a vRack.
 - **Public bandwidth cap**: Outbound traffic from OVHcloud to the internet is capped at 1Gbps per location.
 - **IPv6 block allocation limits**: Users can obtain up to three /56 Additional IPv6 blocks per region location.
 - **Mobility of Additional IPv6 blocks**: Due to the hierarchical design of the IPv6 address space, Additional IPv6 blocks are region-specific.
 This means blocks cannot be transferred between regions, although they can be reassigned within any vRack-connected backend.